edgarpf/aws-csoaa/README.md

 - The patching or changes are first done to the standby instance.
 Once done, the standby will be promoted to the primary and then the patching is done on the primary.

+- Read replicas can be created from a read replica of another read replica.

 - The maintenance window is only for scale operations or security patching.

 - When you go to the Event dashboard in RDS, you can actually create event subscriptions based on Security groups.